getodk/docs/odk1-src/briefcase-using.rst

 2. Select a push target option from the :guilabel:`Push to` drop-down, and click on the :guilabel:`Configure` button.
 Fill in any information needed to use the selected source.
 More information about all the available push targets below.

 3. Select the forms you want to push and click :guilabel:`Push`.
-You can see the details of the operation by clicking on the |details_button| button.
+You can see the details of the operation by clicking on the |details-button| button.

 You can cancel an ongoing push operation at any point by clicking :guilabel:`Cancel`.